King’s Day in Amsterdam

 When is King’s Day in Amsterdam?

 King’s Day falls on April 27th every year and is celebrated throughout the Netherlands.
-But of course, Amsterdam is the place to be.
+But of course, the canals of Amsterdam are the best place to be.

 What to wear on King’s Day in Amsterdam